R\'enyi and von Neumann entropies of thermal state in Generalized Uncertainty Principle-corrected harmonic oscillator: Abstract

 \section{Abstract}

-The R\'{e}nyi and von Neumann entropies of the thermal state in the generalized uncertainty principle (GUP)-corrected single harmonic oscillator system are explicitly computed within the first order of the GUP parameter $\alpha$.
-While the von Neumann entropy with $\alpha = 0$ exhibits a monotonically increasing behavior in external temperature, the nonzero GUP parameter makes the decreasing behavior of the von Neumann entropy at the large temperature region.
-As a result, the von Neumann entropy is maximized at the finite temperature if $\alpha \neq 0$.
-The R\'{e}nyi entropy $S_{\gamma}$ with nonzero $\alpha$ also exhibits similar behavior at the large temperature region.
-In this region the R\'{e}nyi entropy exhibit decreasing behavior with increasing the temperature.
-The decreasing rate becomes larger when the order of the R\'{e}nyi entropy $\gamma$ is smaller.
+The R\'{e}nyi and von Neumann entropies of thermal state in generalized uncertainty principle (GUP)-corrected single harmonic oscillator system are explicitly computed within the first order of GUP parameter $\alpha$.
+While the von Neumann entropy with $\alpha = 0$ exhibits a monotonically increasing behavior in external temperature, the nonzero GUP parameter makes a decreasing behavior at large temperature region.
+As a result, for the case of $\alpha \neq 0$, the von Neumann entropy is maximized at the finite temperature $T_*$.
+The R\'{e}nyi entropy $S_{\gamma}$ with nonzero $\alpha$ also exhibits similar behavior at large temperature region.
+In this region the R\'{e}nyi entropy exhibits a decreasing behavior with increasing temperature.
+The decreasing rate becomes larger when the order of the R\'{e}nyi entropy is smaller.